luisluis8414/WebshopProject-theGamestop/README.md

 ## Usage

 1. Register a new account or log in to an existing one.
-(You can also reset your Password and 2FA)
+Just follow the instructions(You can also reset your Password and 2FA)
-2.
+2. U need Google Authenticator for a login.
    ![image](https://github.com/luisluis8414/Gamestop/assets/86251888/737a15b7-aeae-40c7-8fec-aa7973454aea)

    ![image](https://github.com/luisluis8414/Gamestop/assets/86251888/a4ccc02f-ed9b-485c-8f48-06ef025f77ba)